benedekfazekas/uberrepl/README.md

 Todos
 =====

-- inspect project file in a proper way instead of regexp, use leiningen's project ns
 - put subproject dev dependencies on the classpath as well -- currenlty if user ns depends on dev profile dependencies uberrepl will fail to startup the subproject
 - create test projects: one of them simon katz's clojure-workflow-demo, other one proxying it? or a msg driven app and modify workflow-demo to be read only?